-Talbott Library, part of Rider University Libraries, located in Princeton, NJ, supports the music curriculum of Westminster Choir College as well as courses and programs for the School of Fine and Performing Arts in Lawrenceville.
+Talbott Music Library, part of Rider University Libraries, located on the third and fourth floors of the Franklin F. Moore Library building, is named after Katharine Houk Talbott, one of Westminster Choir College's original principal benefactors.
+Talbott supports the music curriculum of Westminster Choir College as well as courses and programs for the School of Fine and Performing Arts in Lawrenceville.
 Talbott’s collections comprise over 85,000 volumes of music books and scores, over 7,200 choral music titles in performance quantities, a choral music reference collection over 80,000 titles, and over 28,000 sound and video recordings.
 Access to more than 10,000 periodical titles in a mix of print and online formats, and a wide variety of online research tools including audio and video streaming are available on and off-campus.
 Additionally, exceptional holdings are found in the library's Special Collections.

 E-Mail - firstname.lastname@example.org

 Resources and Services: Talbott Library’s Reference Collection includes standard reference works for music in traditional and electronic formats.
 The collection includes bibliographies, biographical dictionaries, composers’ complete works and thematic catalogs, dictionaries, directories, encyclopedias, musical monuments and periodical indexes.

 Reference Librarians help users

 The library accepts reference questions from the general public.
 However, first priority will be given to Westminster Choir College and Rider University students, faculty, staff, and alumni.
 Likewise, users in the library will have priority over those using telephone reference.